-Here’s what to expect when you cancel your BTO flat purchase because of a breakup:
+Here’s what to expect when you break up and have to cancel your BTO flat purchase:

-Stage 1: Break up after BTO unit selection
+Stage 1: Breaking up after HDB BTO unit selection

 So you’ve balloted for a flat, and been selected to pick a unit.
 When you chose your unit, you would have paid an Option Fee of $2,000 for a 4/5 room flat, $1,000 for a 3-room flat or $500 for a 2-room flexi flat.